theanine3D/theanine3D/README.md

 ## Hi there 👋

 I'm a 3D technical artist and a Blender addon developer.
-I code mainly in Python, though I've created some projects with JavaScript/HTML/CSS as well.
+I code mainly in Python, though I've created some projects with JavaScript and Lua as well.
 My main interests include 3D, games, VR, virtual worlds, and AI.
 Below are some details about me:

 - 🔭 Fan of open source software and have contributed code to Mozilla.
 - 🤝 Volunteer for the Hubs Foundation as a moderator and web designer.